mmettler21/political_analysis/README.md

 # Sentiment analysis

 The sentiment analysis between the two journals has been done thanks to two libraries: NLTK and text2emotion.
-For the first one the function “SentimentIntensityAnalyzer” has been use, it helps determined if the sentiments of a text are positive or negative.
-On the other hand, text2emotion capture the intensity of these 5 emotions: *fear*, *happiness*, *anger*, *surprise* and *sadness*. <br>
+For the first one the function “SentimentIntensityAnalyzer” has been used, it helps determine if the sentiments of a text are positive or negative.
+On the other hand, text2emotion captures the intensity of these 5 emotions: *fear*, *happiness*, *anger*, *surprise* and *sadness*. <br>
 The dataset has been analysed in two forms: all the quotes by the NY times and Foxnews year by year, and the quotes from these two journals on certain subjects.

 ## Year by year analysis: